AlgoLab/HapCHAT/docs/index.md

 If you have docker installed, to install and run HapCHAT you only have to run `docker run -v DATADIR:/data algolab/hapchat` where `DATADIR` is a directory with the input data files `genome.fasta`, `file.bam`, `file.vcf`.
-If `DATADIR` is empty, then HapCHAT is run on the example files in the `example` directory.
+If `DATADIR` is empty, then HapCHAT is run on the example files in the `example` directory (the example `genome.fasta` is too large, so it is downloaded if necessary).

 ### Input and output files